 Bust out that popsicle mold or ice tray and make some popsicles or ice cubes with your favorite sparkling ice flavors.

 You could also try adding in a few berries to spruce it up a bit.

-If you need a little change-up from drinking water all the time, sparkling ice can make the perfect keto friendly alternative to have a little sweetness in your day.
+If you need a little change-up from drinking water all the time, something like sparkling ice or propel fitness water can make the perfect keto friendly alternative to have a little sweetness in your day.